RockefellerArchiveCenter/project_electron/content/research.md

 ### Data Model

 Modeling archival data is essential to building systems integrations and supporting archival discovery.
 Our model is based on the Portland Common Data Model (PCDM).
-Check out the [working model overview](https://github.com/RockefellerArchiveCenter/rac_schemas/blob/base/Simplified_Data_Model.png) and [JSON schema validations]([RAC Schemas Repository](https://github.com/RockefellerArchiveCenter/rac_schemas).
+Check out the [working model overview](https://github.com/RockefellerArchiveCenter/rac_schemas/blob/base/Simplified_Data_Model.png) and JSON schema validations in the [RAC Schemas Repository](https://github.com/RockefellerArchiveCenter/rac_schemas).

 ### Annotated Bibliography
 In the early stages of the project, Project Electron team member Patrick Galligan created an [annotated bibliography on data modeling](https://github.com/RockefellerArchiveCenter/project_electron/blob/base/bibliography/data_model_bibliography.md), a subject that we had limited previous experience with.
 This has been a resource for our team, and we hope it can be useful for others in exploring the topic.